MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/index.md

 ## Chapter summaries

-Chapter summaries are available in the [chapter table](#download-chapters-and-summaries) show below.
+Chapter summaries are available in the chapter table shown below.
 These summaries describe the contents of each chapter, and include several types of links:

-- Links to the actual chapters of the book (at the bottom of the page), and to related articles
+- Link to the actual eBook (Free dpwnload)

 - Links to all the samples in the [**xamarin-forms-book-samples**](https://github.com/xamarin/xamarin-forms-book-samples) GitHub repository